Perched on a grass hill in front of Emirates Towers, the Museum of the Future has been a striking enigma of a building for several years.

 The shape and sheer size of the building make it a marvel to behold, although it had its own set of challenges when it came to construction.

-2,400 diagonally intersecting steel beams were used to construct the building frame with over 1,000 panels covering the surface.
+2,400 diagonally intersecting steel beams were used to construct the building frame, with over 1,000 panels covering the surface.

-Each of those panels are unique, and together they provide the canvas for three quotes by Sheikh Mohammed bin Rashid al Maktoum, the ruler of Dubai, who described the museum as “the most beautiful building in the world”.
+Each of those panels is unique, and together they provide the canvas for three quotes by Sheikh Mohammed bin Rashid al Maktoum, the ruler of Dubai, who described the museum as “the most beautiful building in the world”.

 The stunning Arabic calligraphy script has truly elevated the building to a piece of art as well as functioning as the windows of the building.

 - “We won’t live for hundreds of years, but we can create something that will last for hundreds of years“

 - “The future will be for those who will be able to imagine, design and build it, the future does not wait, the future can be designed and built today”